isoAdvector/isoAdvector/README.md

 3. Test installation with a simple test case by typing (finishes in secs):

+	    cp -r [foam version]/run/isoAdvector/discInUniFlow/baseCase ~
-	    cd OpenFOAM-x.x.x/run/isoAdvector/discInUniFlow
+        cd ~/baseCase
-		./makeAndRunTestCase
+        ./Allrun

+    Here [foam version] is the loaded foam version, e.g. OpenFOAM-4.0.
-    Open Paraview and color the mesh by alpha.water or alpha1 field.
+    Open Paraview and color the mesh by the alpha.water/alpha1 field.

+If you want to test the code on unstructured meshes, a number of such meshes can be donwloaded by using the downloadMeshes script in the bin directory.
+These meshes will take up ~2GB and will be placed in a folder called meshes.
+The meshes will be loaded by the scripts in discInUniFlows, vortexSmearedDisc, sphereInUniFlow and smearedSphere cases in run/isoAdvector.

 # Code structure:

 `src/`